 Meet this month's Bird's-Eye View

-- How did your experience within the Social and Behavioral Sciences Department impact your Stockton experience and career?
+How did your academic program impact your Stockton experience and career?

 I learned a lot from my professors in the science and education programs.
 I remember the positive influence from Matt Landau and Rich Hager.
 I also want to thank Dr. Kim Lebak for hiring me in 2009 to teach the science education course.
 That experience allowed me to be part of the Stockton family in a different way!

 Describe your favorite Stockton memory as a student.
 (Ex: favorite professors, classes, events, activities, etc.)

 I will never forget meeting my first roommate, Horace Knight!
 We had some great times in I-106!
 "We''ll leave the light on."
 I remember skateboarding to class from G-Court!
 Taking Ichthyology in the summer with Rudy Arndt.
 I think Rudy had us seine every water body in south Jersey!
 Digging for ribbon worms in Marine Biology class with Rich Hager was a lot of fun too!
 I also spent a lot of time surfing LBI, AC, and Ocean City before and after classes!

 Describe your top reason for staying connected and involved with Stockton and your fellow Ospreys.

 Stockton University has always welcomed me, and I feel a strong connection with the staff and students.
 Stockton offers so many incredible opportunities for staff, students, and the community.
 I absolutely love teaching at the Manahawkin Instructional Site.
 Michele and Nicole have been super supportive since day one.

 What piece of advice would you pass onto the graduating class of Ospreys?

 Always know that Stockton is family!
 Please come back and share your stories.
 Choose a career that you love.
 I love what I do and go to work every day with a smile on my face.
 I chose education because I know I can have a positive impact on future generations and the planet!